H0llyW00dzZ/OpenAI-API-Fine-Tuning-golang/README.md

 1. Obtain an OpenAI API token.
 You can sign up for an API key at <https://platform.openai.com/account/api-keys> .

-2. Prepare your training data file in a text format.
+2. Prepare your training data file in a jsonl format.

 3. Run the fine-tuning tool with the following command: